BU-KABlab/PANDA-BEAR/documentation/API-Reference.md

 ### Experiments

-The experiment classes define the structure and parameters of PANDA-SDL experiments.
+The experiment classes define the structure and parameters of PANDA-BEAR experiments.

 ```python
 from panda_lib.experiments import ExperimentBase